randm-ch/units-of-information/README.md

     // Will return GB
     UnitsOfInformation(2500000000L) unit

 In Scala you can initialize the `UnitsOfInformation` object with the help of implicit conversions.
-For this to work, you have to import the implicit class `util.UnitsOfInformation.Implicits`.
+For this to work, you have to import the implicit class `ch.randm.uoi.UnitsOfInformation.Implicits`.

     // Will print "2.5 GB"
     (2.5 GB) format "%.1f"